treker-mk/website/src/content/faq_en.md

 <details>
   <summary id=tests-chart>What does the “Testing” graph tell us?</summary>

-The [graph](/en/stats#tests-chart) shows the total number of regular tests (the *Regular* display), and the national IMI survey tests (by selecting the *Survey* display).
+The [graph](/en/stats#tests-chart) shows the total number of regular tests (the *Regular* display), and the national survey tests (by selecting the *Survey* display).
 The columns show the number of negative and positive tests on a specific day, and the curve shows the daily percentage of positive tests.

 All important health organizations and institutions are aware of the fact that testing for coronavirus infection is one of the most important factors, as only through testing can we understand the course and extent of the pandemic and thus respond appropriately to the threat it poses.